abczyxabczyxa/Learning-Driven-DBMS-survey/README.md

-Learning Driven DBMS survey ?
+# Learning Driven DBMS survey  :rocket:

-This repository accompanies the survey:"Learning-Driven Database Systems: A Comprehensive Survey and Future Outlook",aiming to systematically organize the rapidly growing research at the intersection of machine learning, deep learning, and data management systems.
+### This repository accompanies the survey:"Learning-Driven Database Systems: A Comprehensive Survey and Future Outlook",aiming to systematically organize the rapidly growing research at the intersection of machine learning, deep learning, and data management systems.

-Our goal is to provide researchers and practitioners with:
+### :bulb:Our goal is to provide researchers and practitioners with:

 1. A structured paper list
 2. Research topic classification